Josh Duhamel Poses Shirtless During Lake Day with His Son Axl: 'Nothing Better'

 RELATED: Josh Duhamel Uses M&Ms to Teach His Son Axl Tee-Ball: I Might ‘Have a Kid with Diabetes’

-Duhamel continued, “We are Vikings fans, and he already likes to say, ‘Go, Packers!’ and I know it’s just to p— me off, and he is 4!”
+Duhamel continued, “We are Vikings fans, and he already likes to say, ‘Go, Packers!’ and I know it’s just to piss me off, and he is 4!”

 In June 2017, Duhamel spilled to PEOPLE that he hopes to coach Axl on a sports team one day.
 “I’m totally going to be that dad,” Duhamel said.
 “I’ll be the dad on the sidelines coaching.”